-4.1 Appendix 4 to this report is the draft budget scenario for the next three years.
-The effects of budget variations in 2022/23 already approved by Executive and Full Council are included.
-Future savings expected from the Strata partnership have been fed into the plan.

-- 4.2 Proposed fees and charges draft income totals for each service are shown at appendix 5.
+- 4.1 Appendix 4 to this report is the draft budget scenario for the next three years.
+The effects of budget variations in 2023/24 already approved by Executive and Full Council are included. - 4.2 Proposed fees and charges draft income totals for each service are shown at appendix 5.
 Detailed recommended fees and charges will be available on the website early in January via the members' newsletter.
 There are general changes for most charges to reflect significant inflationary increases in costs for these services with some areas being altered to reflect better alignment to cost recovery and/or comparable charges/market rates elsewhere.
-Charges at Newton Abbot indoor and outdoor market continue to be frozen after having been reduced previously.
-Leisure membership fees and pre application planning charges have also been frozen. - 4.3 Changes to car parking charges are mainly inflationary and again to cover increases in costs due to inflation.
+'Jam Packed' Leisure membership fees remain frozen at £39 per month.
+There are general increases in other leisure charges.
+There has been a statutory change to planning application fees with effect from 6 December 2023 and the new charges are incorporated into the budget proposals.
+Major planning application fees increase by 35% and fees for other applications by 25%. - 4.3 Changes to car parking charges are mainly inflationary and again to cover increases in costs due to inflation.
 This will also help towards increases in card payment charges and rates increases arising from the revaluations that mostly affects car parks.
 The main changes have been to increase charges generally across the majority of car parks including permits.
-Car parking will continue to be free after 6 pm. - 4.4 The successful opt in green waste subscription has seen an increase in customers over the past year.
-At Full Council on 29 November 2022 approval was given to increase the charge to £55 in 2023/24.
-The fee continues to be below the national average and the increase is to help towards the increased costs of the drivers salaries. - 4.5 The Localism Act introduced the power for the Secretary of State to set principles each year under which council tax increases are determined as excessive.
+Car parking will continue to be free after 6 pm.
+A new permit for blue badge holders has been proposed at a fee of £215 per annum which will require approval to appoint a Technical Support Officer to administer the scheme. - 4.4 The successful opt in green waste subscription remained unchanged at £55 at the mid year review of charges in 2023/24 and the fee remains at £55 for 2024/25.
+The fee continues to be below the national average. - 4.5 The Localism Act introduced the power for the Secretary of State to set principles each year under which council tax increases are determined as excessive.
 This can apply to Teignbridge, County, Fire, Police, or towns and parishes.
-For the current year limits are to continue to be set for all but towns and parishes with a referendum being triggered if districts had an increase of 3% and above, AND above £5. - 4.6 In all such cases Teignbridge has to make the arrangements to hold a local referendum for residents.
+For the current year limits continue to be set for all but towns and parishes with a referendum being triggered if districts had an increase of 3% and above, AND above £5. - 4.6 In all such cases Teignbridge has to make the arrangements to hold a local referendum for residents.
 Costs can be recovered from the relevant precepting authority.
 The Government has previously expected town and parish councils to demonstrate restraint when setting precept increases.
 They will be looking for clear evidence of how the sector is responding to this challenge, mitigating increases by the use of reserves where they are not earmarked for other purposes or for 'invest to save' projects which will lower ongoing costs.
-The policy statement issued on 12 December 2022 again confirmed there would be no restrictions for towns or parishes. - 4.7 The extra income from any increase in council tax is shown at appendix 3 and this additional amount would be recurring in future years.
-The proposal is to increase council tax in Teignbridge by 2.99% or £5.54 to £190.71.
+The policy statement issued on 5 December 2023 again confirmed there would be no restrictions for towns or parishes.

+4.7 The extra income from any increase in council tax is shown at appendix 3 and this additional amount would be recurring in future years.
+The proposal is to increase council tax in Teignbridge by 2.99% or £5.70 to £196.41.
 This is the annual charge for an average band D property and the increase equates to less than 11p a week.
-A 2.99% increase has been assumed for 2024/25 and 2025/26.
-The band A equivalent increase for 2023/24 is £3.69 which equates to just over 7p per week.
+A 2.99% increase has been assumed for 2025/26 and 2026/27.
+The band A equivalent increase for 2024/25 is £3.80 which equates to just over 7p per week.